 Still, the easiest way to get a cashier’s check is to open a bank account.
-If you’re looking to open an online bank account, see what SoFi has to offer.
-Our Checking and Savings account offers a competitive annual percentage yield (APY) and charges you absolutely no account fees.
+If you’re looking to open an online bank account, see what SoFi Banking has to offer.
+Our checking and savings account offers a competitive annual percentage yield (APY) and charges you absolutely no account fees.
 Those two features can help your money grow faster.
 Plus, you’ll enjoy the convenience of spending and saving in one place, and qualifying accounts can get paycheck access up to two days early.

 Can you get a cashier’s check without a bank account?